TheMapSmith/vt-gis-sat/README.md

 - User Stories

 **Design Studio**
+"Not a place or a tool; a time boxed, collaborative design session that serves to consolidate ideas and team direction around a common design"
 - Use small, cross-functional teams
 - Generate a ton of design concepts in a small amount of time.
 - "15 highly paid team members spent an entire day.
 Generated two weeks worth of work (420 design concepts, 380 uniques) for one scenario in less than six hours."